A Scalable Multi-Task Model for Virtual Sensors: Results

-\looseness=-1 The application-specific nature of virtual sensor methods has resulted in a lack of consistent benchmarks.
-Meanwhile, time series foundation models cannot predict new, unseen signals from other measurements, limiting their applicability to virtual sensor tasks.
-We address both gaps through two contributions.
-First, we establish a baseline on a standardized benchmark.
-Here, we train an individual model for every sensor as done in prior work \citep{ziaukas2021sideslip}.
-Second, we introduce a unified baseline that predicts all virtual sensors from available input signals at every step and systematically introduce and ablate novel components that enable the training and deployment of a large-scale foundation model: (i) variate embeddings, (ii) learned relevance masking, (iii) sparsification, and (iv) sensor selection.\\ As a baseline, we train \num{16} isolated models to predict a single virtual sensor each.
-On the Traffic dataset, classical virtual sensors achieve marginally better MSE, while our unified approach outperforms isolated models substantially on CAN bus data.
-We hypothesize that exploiting synergies using our foundation model is more important in complex sensor networks with related virtual sensor tasks, such as the CAN bus, compared to Traffic, where every sensor is similar.
-Relying on foundational time series understanding, our unified approach scales superior compared to training, maintaining, and deploying \num{16} isolated models with in total \SI{16}{\times} the number of parameters, which we further investigate in \cref{sec:results_scaling}. \textbf{(i)} Our results in \cref{tab:main_results} demonstrate that variate embeddings are crucial for predicting virtual sensors.
+\textbf{Unified models} We systematically introduce our novel mechanisms in a simple unified baseline. \textbf{(i)} Our results in \cref{tab:main_results,tab_appendix:main_results} demonstrate that variate embeddings are crucial for predicting virtual sensors.
 This is contrary to current time series forecasting literature that can only predict input signals \citep{woo2024unifiedtraining,ansari2025chronos2}. \textbf{(ii)} Further, introducing signal relevance vectors and training only a subset of virtual sensors per iteration $N_{\mathrm{train}} / N = 4/16$ adds explainability and does not significantly affect predictive quality or efficiency. \textbf{(iii)} Additionally, we sparsify our learned signal relevance to determine individual input signal subsets $\mathcal{Z}_j \subseteq \mathcal{Z}$ for each virtual sensor. \textbf{(iv)} Together with our sensor selection mechanism, where we flexibly query our model to predict only currently required virtual sensors, we achieve high efficiency gains.
 Remarkably, we improve inference time by \SI{415}{\times} and reduce memory requirements by \SI{951}{\times} without affecting MSE on the CAN bus dataset.
-This enables our foundation model to run on edge devices in large sensor networks.
+This enables our unified model to run on edge devices in large sensor networks.
+In \cref{appendix:main_experiments} we present results for Electricity and Solar.